code-reaper08/VALFE08/README.md

 <!-- _Note:_
  Please read the DISCLAIMER before using the tool. -->

-Prepackaged binary for Windows is available in the releases section if you are interested.
+Prepackaged binary for Windows is available in the releases section if you are interested (checksum are provided as well for the executables).
 However, I will happy if you test it out on your device and help with the project.

 ### Requirements